OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

    Copy the ``StateSaveLocation`` directory to the new host and make sure the permissions allow the *SlurmUser* to read and write it.
 4. Update slurm.conf_ with the new ``SlurmctldHost`` name.
    Remember to update the login nodes as well!
-5. Update the slurmdbd_ server's slurm.conf_ with the new ``SlurmctldHost`` name and restart the slurmdbd_ service.
-6. Start slurmctld_ on the new server.
+5. Start slurmctld_ on the new server.
-7. If some nodes are not communicating, restart the slurmd_ service on those nodes.
+6. If some nodes are not communicating, restart the slurmd_ service on those nodes.

 If **not** using :ref:`configless-slurm-setup` you must distribute slurm.conf_ manually to all nodes in step 4.